ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 ### Implement Custom Functions For Endpoint Interaction

-While the `TwilioClient` object implements `init()` and `getCallerActions()`, if you want to explose custom actions for your end users to use against the connector, these are defined in the `TwilioConnector` object which was initialized and stored as a reference to the `TwilioClient` object.
+While the `TwilioClient` object implements `init()` and `getCallerActions()`, if you want to expose custom actions for your end users to use against the connector, these are defined in the `TwilioConnector` object, which was initialized and stored as a reference to the `TwilioClient` object.
 You can add as many or as few custom functions to this object.

 In our example, we added a `getAccountDetails()` function that can be invoked as part of the endpoint by the end user: